EndriDibra/Password_Generator/README.md

 Its porpuse is to design strong random passwords, using the right characters, PLUS checking, if the final password corresponds to its requirements.
+Type on your terminal : pip install re, pip install random